How to Create a Template

 - On the left-hand nav bar, hover over Templates and click the Add (“

 - The Project Templates page is where you’ll enter details and create tasks for your template.
 First, add a Template Name; this field is required in order to save.
-You can also add an optional Description.
+You can also add an optional Description; including common markdown syntax to add formatting to the text in this field.

 - If you want this template to be accessible only to you, deselect the Shared checkbox.